0xNirvana/Writeups/TryHackMe/Medium/convertMyVideo/convertmyvideo.md

 9. And there we get our shell.
 10. But as this a dumb shell, we can upgrade it using the method explained [here](https://0xnirvana.medium.com/gaining-interactive-reverse-shell-w-python-a4bd490735a8).

-Now we can start exploring the files to which we have acces
+Now we can start exploring the files to which we have access

 ```bash
 www-data@dmv:/var/www/html/admin$ ls -la